kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 git push origin <name_of_your_new_branch>
 ```

 **Step 5:** After you push your code, github would detect the new branch and an option would be there to create a pull request.
+While in this step make sure you are in the right base branch, as shown below:

+Changes to documentation or `.github` folder | Changes to the codebase

 **Step 6:** The last step is to give a detailed description and short title in your pull request.